VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 As I said above, I wasn't always a software developer.
 I transitioned into the field from the sciences, another field I really liked.
 But for me, making the move to software development was the best decision I ever made, and I'll never look back.
 Here are some of the reasons *I* like software development as a career and why transitioning your career to software development *might* be a good move for you too.

 1. **The pay**: This one is obvious.
-We work to make money.
-And software developers make pretty good money.
+We all work to make money and software developers make pretty good money.
 My very first junior developer role started out at $70,000 annual salary.
-While that pay isn't true for *all* junior developer roles, it's not that unusual either.
-And there is plenty of room for increasing that pay.
+While that starting pay isn't true for *all* junior developer roles, it's not that unusual either.
+And there is plenty of room for increasing your pay as you gain experience.
 As you learn more, you become more valuable.
-After four years in the field, my annual salary is already in the 6-figures.
+After 4+ years in the field, my annual salary is already in the 6-figures.
 2. **Room for career growth**: This one goes alongside pay, but as you gain more experience as a software developer, you will have opportunities to advance in your career.
 This includes things like becoming a senior software engineer, a manager, or other higher administrative roles.
 3. **In demand job**: There are a lot of companies out there looking for quality software developers.
 I won't lie.
 Getting your foot in the door at that first job can be very difficult.
 But once you're in and have proven yourself valuable, getting future software development jobs is not difficult.
 4. **It's fun**: I think coding is fun.
 It's like solving little logic puzzles.
 And all the while you are building something really cool.
 5. **It's rewarding**: You get to build cool applications that are used by real people.
-You get a great sense of pride when you push out that finished product and see how people use it.
+You get a great sense of pride when you push out that finished product and see people using it.

 ## Am I smart enough to code?